zdevilinside/TheExpatTech/content/content-of-the-week/Week-49.md

 **[Investopedia](https://www.investopedia.com/12-budget-friendly-asian-countries-11852429)** published a list of **10 affordable Asian destinations** where retirees and nomads can stretch their dollars.
 - India and Nepal: ~$270/month living costs.
 - Thailand: ~$600/month with strong healthcare.
 - Vietnam: ~$350/month with UNESCO heritage sites.

-These countries combine affordability with culture and visa options, making them attractive for long-term stays.
+These countries are ones that Digital Nomads are visiting and loving due to the low cost and the natural beauty.
+A lot of people are looking to retire here do to these same reasons.

 ---